Himalayan tahr: Intraspecific competition

 During the rut, male Himalayan tahrs often compete with other males for access to females.
 Factors that contribute to reproductive success include large body size, large horn size, and high aggression.
 Coat color is a factor that determines rank among Himalayan tahrs, and males with light coats mate more often.
 In addition, the horns of the male are often used in the ritual process to court female tahrs (either for display purposes or, less often, for direct combat), although these horns can also serve as a defense mechanisms against potential predators.

 Interspecific competition

 Other ungulate herbivores with overlapping natural ranges include bharal, argali, and goral.
 Removal experiments (in which one of the hypothesized competitors is removed, and the effect on the other species is observed) have not been conducted to determine empirically that competition is actually occurring, but the animals do share food resources.
-Competition can occur when two or more species share a limited resource, such as particular food sources, in a given area.
-Since the Himalayan tahr and the other ungulates are eating the same foods, competition possibly is occurring among them.
+In Kedarnath Wildlife Sanctuary, the Himalayan tahr used steeper slopes and more rocky terrain than livestock.